saulpierotti/markdown_notebook/LB1.md

 * Proteins in the same superfamily have low sequence identity, but common structural and functional features suggest evolutionary relationships
 * Proteins are said to have the same fold if they have the same secodary structres in the same arrangement and with the same topology
 	* If 2 proteins have the same fold they do not need to be evolutionary related: it can be a case of converging evolution
+* Margaret Dayhoff studied cytochrome c and determined that it is similar in many organisms
+	* She was the first to relate structure and function
+* Protein in the same family with less than 30% homology are called distantly related homologs

 # Sequence allignment
 * It is our only way to compare proteins for which I do not have structures
+* I have around 180,000,000 proteins in UniProtKB
+	* 99% are only predicted
+	* 561,568 in Swiss-Prot
+	* 179,250,561 in TrEMBL
+* There are at least 3 orders of magnitude among the number of strucutres and sequences in databases
+	* Actually more because PDB is redundant and UniProt no
+* A gene is a transcribed locus
 * A sequence allignment is a continuous stretch of residues of any lenght
 * Sequence comparison can be pairwise or database search
 * Database search is an extension of pairwise sequence alignment
 * Sequence allignment can be local or global
+* Multiple alignments are based on many pairwise alignments
 * A global allignment optimizes pairing over the whole sequences by introducing gaps
 	* A global allignment has a lenght that is at least as long as the longest sequence
 * A local alignment stops the allignment if continuing it makes its score lower